mage618/mage618/README.md

 ### Hello, 世界

+I am currently a software engineer at AWS.
+Some of my interests include Distributed Systems, Algorithms, and Android Development.

 <!--
 **mage618/mage618** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.